TheFixerDevelopment/1vs1/README.md

 ### Commands:
 -> /match : Join the 1vs1 queue (Everyone can use that command)

--> /arena : Create a new arena - OPS only
+-> /arena : Arena command usage

 -> /arena 1 : Set positon 1 in your arena (Where you're standing.)

 -> /arena 2 : Set positon 2 in your arena (Where you're standing.)

+-> /arena create : Creates a new arena - OPS ONLY

 ### Notes: